Angular2Guy/AIDocumentLibraryChat/README.md

 4. It displays the result of the Sql query based on the question.
 5. It displays the results of the rest api with parameters based on to question.
 6. It displays the results of the questions to the image database.
+7. It generates tests for sources in public Github repositories

 ## Mission Statement
 The project shows howto use Spring AI to generate answers based on a provided set of documents with a link to the source.
 The Angular frontend provides the user interface for the backend and shows the responses.